-We offer more than 500 consumable products and automated solutions.
+We offer more than 500 consumable products and automated solutions and we regularly introduce new products in order to extend the life of our existing product lines as well as to address new market opportunities.
+In 2009 we launched 79 new products in the area of sample & assay technologies.
 We sell these products to academic research markets, to leading pharmaceutical and biotechnology companies, to molecular diagnostics laboratories as well as to customers in applied testing markets, such as forensics, animal or food testing, and pharmaceutical process control.
 These products enable our customers to efficiently pursue their research and commercial goals that require the use of nucleic acids.